St. Andrews, the crown jewel in the Kingdom of Fife, doesn’t automatically scream ”budget holiday destination.”

 St Andrews Botanic Garden

 Stroll through this impressive 18-acre garden set in the heart of historic St Andrews.
 Take a thick blanket [note: the ground is usually always damp in Scotland!] and a picnic lunch and enjoy the serenity.

 Go for a walk to The Old Course

 The world’s oldest and most iconic golf course, The Old Course, is located next to West Sands Beach and is a nice walk from the town centre.
 Make sure you are careful when walking near the golf course and look out for any balls!

 St. Andrews Castle

-It costs £9 per adult to go inside St. Andrews castle- or if you can admire it for free from from the small beach next to the castle!
+It costs £9 per adult to go inside St. Andrews Castle- or if you can admire it for free from the small beach next to the castle!